-Since launching CHEMOSAT in Europe, over 700 commercial treatments have been performed at over 25 leading European cancer centers.
+Since launching CHEMOSAT in Europe, over 750 commercial treatments have been performed at over 25 European cancer centers.
 Physicians in Europe have used CHEMOSAT to treat patients with a variety of cancers in the liver, primarily ocular melanoma liver metastases, and other tumor types, including cutaneous melanoma, hepatocellular carcinoma, cholangiocarcinoma, and liver metastases from colorectal cancer, breast, pancreatic and neuroendocrine.
-In 2017, we announced our first patient to receive eight CHEMOSAT treatments, and have seen the average number of repeat treatments performed on a per patient basis consistently increase.